arnfred/covid-19/README.md

 The approaches taken in Scandinavia are interesting to compare and contrast.
 All have similar health care systems and welfare systems, but their responses to covid-19 has been different.
 The measures taken by Denmark and Norway has been much more heavy handed or proactive (depending on how you look at it) than the Swedish response, where for example schools still aren't closed.
 Denmark stopped the contain phase using tracking and testing on March 11th with a big impact in the number of confirmed cases, as evident from the figure.

 * 2020-03-24: It makes me hopeful to see the Danish numbers of daily confirmed cases.
 There aren't enough data-points to establish a clear trend as far as I can tell, but numbers are starting to go down around the time that the first measures of the Danish state would be expected to take effect, so I'm crossing my fingers that this trend will continue and be strengthen once the stronger measures start having an impact on the number of cases too.
 * 2020-03-25: Denmark has a spike in reported deaths because of a change in reporting practice[1].
+* 2020-03-30: Denmark has rolled out more testing which I've marked on the graph at the top as '+Tests'.
+It has likely had an impact on the rise in daily cases around March 25th.
+The figures still look stable though, which is encouraging.

 [1]: https://www.dr.dk/nyheder/indland/32-coronasmittede-danskere-er-doede